Demindiro/Lemmings/Doc/overview.md

 and restored.
 No privilege switch is required as all threads run with full privileges.

+### Events

+Lemmings provides an event mechanism to notify threads of anything that happens in the system.
+Threads are able subscribe to multiple events at once, though an external mechanism is required to distinguish events (typically, simply polling all relevant objects).

-To wait for an event, a thread must:
+To listen for an event, a thread must:

 1. Subscribe itself to the event.
 2. Periodically check if the event has occurred.